Shaukataliii/clean-code-lessons/README.md

 ### 16. Don't use multiple words for same task.
 For Example, use both get, retrieve etc. Instead use only one and stay consistent with it.

 ### 17. Good code sounds like a story.

+### 18. To write clean code, you must first write dirty code and then clean it.